giry-dev/mangrove-docs/docs/contracts/technical-references/overview.md

 # Overview of Mangrove's ecosystem

-The illustration belows depicts a bird's-eye view of the Mangrove ecosystem.
+The illustration below depicts a bird's-eye view of the Mangrove ecosystem.
 The main actors are depicted as well as their most important interactions.

 ![A bird's-eye view of Mangrove ecosystem.](../../../static/img/assets/contactMap.png)